Specialized Power Comp Review: My New Favorite Saddle!

 I like the Power Comp saddle because of its large cutout.
 I’ve already tried many saddles with cutouts (like the Repente Quasar CR), but their cutout was not large enough to relieve the excessive pressure on my intimate areas.

-Additionally, I am a huge fan of the shortnose design of Power Comp.
-It measures only 240mm.
-I don’t understand why bicycle saddles are usually about 270mm long when the front area doesn’t provide any sufficient support (and many riders don’t even use it).
+Additionally, I am a huge fan of Power Comp’s shortnose design, which measures only 240mm.
+I don’t understand why bicycle saddles are usually about 270mm long when the front area doesn’t provide sufficient support (and many riders don’t even use it).

-The sit bones area of Power Comp is the exact opposite.
-It’s wide and long enough to support your sit bones so you can efficiently push into pedals.
+The sit-bones area of Power Comp is the exact opposite.
+It’s wide and long enough to support your sit bones so you can efficiently push into the pedals.

 On the other hand, unlike with Repente Quasar CR, due to the shape of Power Comp, I sometimes feel a little bit of pressure on my inner thighs.